bitstuffing/pychat/README.md

 GPT-4 is a paid model, and not all people want afford it in his home.
 Of course, not all people is a business to use it.

 But there are some providers/models that are free to use.
 This development tries to support that.

-# Development

-Currently it's a library for investigation purposes, regarding to obtain a real python assistant, a multiplatform library with GUI that can be used for free for any user.

 ## Which parts are being implemented?